ninabarzh/broomstick/content/posts/hunger-games.md

 * Role: Oil, gas, nuclear fuel, petrodollar use
 * Cost: Strategic dependency, authoritarianism, cyclical sanctions

 These are the energy nodes.
-They keep the lights on—for a price.
+They keep the lights on, for a price.
 Their power lies not in soft influence, but hard necessity.
 When energy flows, they are tolerated.
 When it stops, they are demonised.
 The line between “strategic partner” and “rogue state” depends entirely on pricing and pipelines.

 Extraction here is literal: oil, gas, uranium.
 But it is also cultural.
 Traditions are co-opted to justify control, dissent is silenced in the name of stability, and wealth is hoarded by the few while the many remain precariously close to subsistence.